deaumo/proxmox-terraform-ansible-csgo/README.md

 # proxmox-terraform-ansible-csgo
-Deploy CSGO servers on a Proxmox server with Terraform and Ansible
+Deploy CSGO servers on a Proxmox server using Terraform, Ansible and Docker

 ## Prerequisite